 Translate iOS and Android files within one Crowdin project.
-Select one of the options suggested below, depending on your project specifications.
+Use one of the options suggested below, depending on your project specifications.

-Upload iOS and Android app files to one Crowdin project and select the Hide option in the Settings tab.
+Upload iOS and Android app files to one Crowdin project and select the Hide option in the project’s Settings > Import > Source Strings.